In the last article of this series on brainfuck, I will write a

 for the input.
 We don’t need a code pointer anymore.

-variable.
+I also added the out variable.
 This is the output string, it’s what

 the brainfuck_function will return at the end.